1991 Copper Bowl

 The 1991 Copper Bowl was an American college football bowl game played on December 31, 1991, at Arizona Stadium in Tucson, Arizona.
 The game featured the Indiana Hoosiers and the Baylor Bears.

 In the first quarter, Indiana quarterback Trent Green scored on a 1-yard touchdown run making it 7–0 Indiana.
 In the second quarter, Indiana got a 27-yard field goal from Bonnell making the lead 10–0.
 Vaughn Dunbar scored on a 5-yard touchdown run giving Indiana a 17–0 halftime lead.
 In the fourth quarter, Trent Green scored on a 4-yard touchdown run, making the final margin 24–0.

 Aftermath

-Through the conclusion of the 2023 season, the 1991 Copper Bowl is Indiana's most recent bowl win, which is the second longest bowl win drought in the nation, behind UTEP.
+The 1991 Copper Bowl was Indiana's last bowl win prior to the 2026 Rose Bowl College Football Playoff quarterfinal against Alabama during their national championship season.
+The 34-year drought was the second-longest in the FBS at the time it was broken.